gamelton/gamelton.github.io/index.md

 1. the -500 account cannot be removed from the Administrators group
 1. by default the -500 account always runs with full administrative rights without UAC prompts, including over the network.
 This third difference can be removed by enabling the security option, “User Account Control: Admin Approval Mode for the Built-in Administrator account.”

+# Network route distance and pririty
+Each network route has its distance and priority.
+Usually put in brackets.

+`0.0.0.0/0 [5/0] via 192.168.1.1`

+If multiple routes exist for the same destination, only one route is selected into routing table.

+The rules for preferred route:
+* If multiple routes to the same destination have the same priority but different distances, the route with the lowest distance is used.
+* If multiple routes to the same destination have the same distance but different priorities, the route with the lowest priority is used.
+* Distance takes precedence over priority.
+If multiple routes to the same destination have different distances and different priorities, the route with the lowest distance is always used even if it has the highest priority.

+If two routes have the same administrative distance and the same priority, then they are equal cost multipath (ECMP) routes.
+Then you should configure load balancing with ECMP routes.